 -Said EP is entitled Songs of Airpark and features five tracks mostly about confronting and overcoming conflict, but there’s definitely one tune about lust.
-The collection of songs will be released October 12 on the brothers’ own Eugenia Hall Records.
+The collection of songs will be released winter 2019 on the brothers’ own Eugenia Hall Records.

 -While in the studio, the group would reference and channel the music of Serge Gainsbourg, The Zombies and America, to name a few.

 -Ben and Michael found the recording process to be truly collaborative and thoroughly enjoyable.
 Furthermore, they feel that Pat and Alaina are “the real deal” and “exactly what we hoped they would be like.”

 -A discerning ear would say the new music feels like a healthy evolution of the Airpark sound with an emphasis on soulful vocals, drums that groove particularly hard and the occasional nod to ‘70s pop jams.
 The first single ‘Devotion’ is a shining technicolor example of all of the above.